 Enamel plays a very important role in protecting your teeth from decay, so it is important to do everything that you can to prevent your enamel from eroding.
 It forms a strong barrier that shields the inner layers of your teeth from the effects of acids and plaque.
 It also protects the sensitive inner layers of your teeth from foods and beverages that are very hot or very cold.

 If your tooth enamel is destroyed, your body does not make more to replace it.
 Unlike other parts of your body — like your bones — enamel does not contain any living cells, so it cannot regenerate.

 You can protect your enamel by avoiding foods that are known to cause a lot of damage.
 Sugary foods and acidic fruits and beverages are among the most damaging to your enamel.
 When those substances stick to your teeth and interact with bacteria in your mouth, lactic acid is produced, which can damage your enamel.
 Avoid these foods when you can, and if you do consume them, remember to brush thoroughly afterward.

 Biting or chewing very hard foods, like hard candy or ice cubes, can also damage your enamel by causing it to crack or chip, so these foods should also be avoided.
 If you do indulge in hard candy, suck on it.

-Of course, you can also protect your enamel by practicing good oral hygiene habits, such as regular brushing with a fluoride toothpaste, flossing and visiting your dental professional for regular professional cleanings.
+Of course, you can also protect the enamel on your teeth by practicing good oral hygiene habits, such as regular brushing with a fluoride toothpaste, flossing and visiting your dental professional for regular professional cleanings.
 Using desensitizing toothpaste, such as Colgate® Sensitive Complete Protection, can also help protect enamel from acid damage.